open-cloud/xos/docs/dev/sync_arch.md

 * Explicitly through annotations, which are in turn read by the synchronizer core

-Once these dependencies have been extracted, they decide whether synchronizer modules are actuators or they are watchers.
-They also configure the scheduling of actuators in a way that they are run in dependency order, and so that errors in the execution of an actuator are propagated to its dependencies.
+Once these dependencies have been extracted, they configure the scheduling of actuators in a way that they are run in dependency order, and so that errors in the execution of an actuator are propagated to its dependencies.
 Consider the diagram below.